Exfoliation – A Guide To AHAs, BHAs, And Enzymes For Youthful, Healthy Skin

 My experience with enzyme peels

 I am a Holistic Aesthetician.
-I’ve performed Zanqara’s enzyme peel and Zanqara Profile peel since 1994.
+I've performed Zanqara's enzyme peel and Zanqara Profile peel since 1994.
 The enzyme peel breaks up dead skin cells and removes one layer of live skin cells.
-It deeply exfoliates the skin and refines pores without overly harsh and stripping.
-I’ve used it on sensitive and oily skin types.
+It deeply exfoliates the skin and refines pores without being overly harsh or stripping.
+I've used it on sensitive and oily skin types.
 The Profile Peel is less aggressive but has skin-tightening qualities.
-I can add various extracts to personalize to all skin types.
-Both have less downtime from sun exposure.
+I can add various extracts to personalize for all skin types.
+Both bromelain and papain are proteolytic enzymes which break down proteins into smaller peptides, including collagen peptides.
+These peptides can act as signal peptides, stimulating skin fibroblasts to increase new collagen and elastin fibres production, which are essential for skin structure and elasticity.
+This process is a key mechanism for skin renewal, regeneration, and improving firmness and hydration.
+Both peels have less downtime from sun exposure.
 Enzymes work optimally at body temperature.

 Bromelain